 Oakland Public Works Training Academy

-The Oakland Public Works (OPW) Training Academy is hiring now!
-The academy is 4 to 6 month long paid training opportunity for young adults living in Oakland who want to prepare for a career in public service with Oakland Public Works.
-Apply by August 31st!
+The Academy is a 6 month paid training opportunity for young adults living in Oakland who want to prepare for a career in public service with Oakland Public Works.

 Program Mission, Vision, and Objectives

-The mission of the Oakland Public Works (OPW) Training Academy is to provide on-the-job training, employability, and job acquisition skills for Oaklanders between 18-30 years of age from communities that have been historically disenfranchised and economically marginalized.
-The academy provides two important benefits to our community: filling the vacancies within our department and providing well-rounded training and support to local youth and adults to successfully gain and maintain employment within our department.
+The mission of the Oakland Public Works (OPW) Training Academy is to provide on-the-job training, employability, and job acquisition skills for Oaklanders between 18-30 years of age.
+The academy provides two important benefits to our community: filling vacancies within the department to enhance service delivery, and providing well-rounded training and support to young adults to help them gain and maintain long-term employment.

 The program is designed to meet the following objectives: